* * * * *

 Dimondale mini-roundabout - the

 first in the western hemisphere!
-We also looked at a number of sites in the MSU campus; they have two roundabouts conforming very closely to the European design but they need yield lines and some hatching; there is an opportunity for a superb double roundabout at the Spartacus statue; and there are other intersections which pretend to be roundabouts but are not but desperately need reshaping into roundabouts.
-Brief Summary My special thanks to Tony Redington (Vermont) , Ed Waddell (Michigan, now Ourston Roundabouts) and Tom Hicks (Maryland) for arranging and coordinating the event.
+Brief Summary My special thanks to Tony Redington (Vermont) , Ed Waddell (formerly Michigan) and Tom Hicks (Maryland) for arranging and coordinating the event.
 As always I seem to learn more from delivering my seminars because of the wide range of experience that others bring.
 In particular the careful design and size of the truck aprons has clarified a serious issue of design in the UK for mini-roundabouts at crossroads and that is the inadequate size of our current mini-roundabout central islands.
 At 4m these are rarely sufficient to give anything like adequate deflection for crossing streams.

 ||||||||||